Markus-G-S-Weiss/qorca/README.md

 [![GitHub top language](https://img.shields.io/github/languages/top/Markus-G-S-Weiss/qorca.svg)]()

 *Created by Markus G. S. Weiss on 2024-10-24.*
-*Last updated: 2024-11-21*
+*Last updated: 2025-03-10*

 qorca is a lightweight Python tool that streamlines the process of submitting ORCA quantum chemistry calculations to SLURM job schedulers with intelligent resource allocation and job management.
+It automatically detects and configures itself based on the cluster environment it's running in.

 ## Features